 5) Test your product with potential customers

-Some best practices for creating an MVP include:
+Some best practices for creating an MVP for startups include:

 1) Keep it simple – focus on the core features that are essential to solving the problem

 2) Build a prototype – this will help you validate your assumptions and get feedback from potential customers

 3) Get feedback early and often – use customer feedback to improve and iterate on your MVP

 4) Be prepared to pivot – as you get feedback, be prepared to make changes to your product

 5) Be scrappy – MVPs are not about perfection, they’re about learning and iteration.
 Don’t spend too much time or money on your MVP, but make sure it’s high quality.